shikha1108/notes/technicalTerms.md

 ### Epoch
 Epoch in computing can mean the starting point for measuring time (like January 1, 1970, in Unix) or a full cycle through a dataset during machine learning training.

-### Design patterns

-* What (If I have to talk about , I can say that)
-They are reusable in multiple projects.
-They provide the solutions that help to define the system architecture.
-They capture the software engineering experiences.
-They provide transparency to the design of an application.
-They are well-proved and testified solutions since they have been built upon the knowledge and experience of expert software developers.

-### Hibernate and Jvm

 ### AWS
 >Amazon Web Services (AWS) is a cloud computing platform provided by Amazon.
 It is a cloud services, computing power, storage, databases, machine learning, analytics, content delivery.